mmistakes/minimal-mistakes/_posts/2023-02-05-adversarial-prompts.md

  2. *We only have black-box access*, meaning we only have access to function queries and not gradients.

 Classic adversarial attacks are typically built for continuous spaces and often rely on gradient information.
 Consequently, many adversarial attacks are not applicable to the prompting setting.
 To tackle these two difficulties, we employ two key techniques:
   1. *Optimizing over word embedding space*.
-Rather than searching over the discrete tokens, we search over the continuous 768-dimensional word embedding space and project to the nearest tokens. <!-- This also allows us to avoid using restricted tokens in the projection step. -->
+Rather than searching over the discrete tokens, we search over the continuous 768-dimensional word embedding space and project back to the nearest tokens. <!-- This also allows us to avoid using restricted tokens in the projection step. -->
   2. *Black-box optimization methods*.
 We use gradient-free optimization frameworks for finding adversarial examples.
 Specifically, we leverage Bayesian optimization ([TuRBO](https://proceedings.neurips.cc/paper/2019/hash/6c990b7aca7bc7058f5e98ea909e924b-Abstract.html)) and standard zeroth-order methods ([square attack](https://arxiv.org/abs/1912.00049)).

 {% include gallery id="prompting_pipeline" layout="" caption="Standard generation pipeline when using text prompts.
 Our optimization framework in blue." %}